Features of The Gazette website include:

-- New notice display making it easier to read key notice information
+- notice display, making it easier to read key notice information

-- Newsstand app enabling you to view the full editions of The Gazette
+- iOS app enabling you to view full Gazette editions

-- Bespoke editions allowing you to save notices of interest to you and create your own edition of The Gazette
+- bespoke editions which allow you to save notices of interest and create your own edition

-- New Longitudinal datasets and access to Gazette data in multiple different data formats supporting re-use of this rich data source.
+- longitudinal datasets and access to Gazette data in multiple different data formats supporting reuse

-We have refreshed the brand and brought each Gazette edition The London, Edinburgh and Belfast Gazette - under one over-arching brand ‘The Gazette’.
-So now you can search and access information from across each of the editions through one website.
+We have refreshed the brand and brought each Gazette edition (London, Edinburgh and Belfast Gazettes) under one overarching brand, ‘The Gazette’.
+So you can search and access information from across each of the editions via one website.
 You can still place notices in the London, Edinburgh and Belfast Gazette, and you can filter your search results by geographical edition.

-Yes.
-We have migrated all the notices, going all the way back to our very first edition in November 1665, and you can access them all on our new website.
-All links to the old websites will now direct you to www.thegazette.co.uk.
+We have migrated all notices, going all the way back to our very first edition in November 1665, so you can access them online.

 We have improved our search function and changed the way notices are grouped in The Gazette so you can find the information you are looking for.
 We haven’t changed the notice codes, or notice titles, just the categories they sit within.